Ding Tai Shan Rock

 Ding Tai Shan Rock Introduction

-Ding Tai Shan Yan, built in the 19th year of the Qianlong Emperor's reign (1754 AD), is the oldest temple in the Taishan area and is currently designated as a national historic site of level three.
-The most recent renovation took place during the Showa era under Japanese rule, designed by the master craftsman Chen Ying-bin and his apprentices.
-The architectural layout features a double entrance and double corridors, with exquisite internal decorations including wood carvings, stone carvings, and paintings, showcasing the beauty of traditional craftsmanship and rich auspicious meanings.
-Ding Tai Shan Yan primarily worships Xianying Ancestor, and a grand celebration is held annually on September 18 to honor the ancestor's birthday.
-Nearby, there is a trail called Qitou Trail, which is a famous ancient path in Taishan that also leads to Yixuekeng and Mingzhi Academy, allowing visitors to appreciate the cultural heritage of Taishan.
+Ding Taishan Temple was built in the 19th year of the Qianlong reign of the Qing Dynasty (1754) and is the oldest temple in the Taishan area, currently designated as a national third-class historical site.
+The most recent renovation took place during the Japanese occupation in the Showa period, planned and designed by master craftsman Chen Ying-bin.
+The architectural layout features a double entrance with two corridors and two protective dragons, while the internal wood carvings, stone carvings, and decorative paintings are exquisite and delicate, showcasing the beauty of traditional craftsmanship and rich auspicious meanings.
+Ding Taishan Temple primarily worships Xianying Ancestor Master, and a grand celebration is held every year on September 18 to honor the Master's birthday.
+Nearby, there is the Qitou Trail, a well-known ancient path in Taishan that leads to Yixue Keng and Mingzhi Academy, allowing visitors to appreciate the beauty of Taishan's cultural relics.

 Ding Tai Shan Rock Travel Information